Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Discussion

 This work examined whether fine-tuning can enhance large language models’ ability to communicate uncertainty, and whether such improvements generalize across domains and across metacognitive tasks.
 The results indicate clear differences between transfer across domains versus across metacognitive tasks.

 With respect to domain generalization, fine-tuning reliably improved calibration and discrimination across two LLMs not only in the training domain but also when models were evaluated on new domains with different content and answer formats.
 These results demonstrate that explicit supervision on uncertainty communication can transfer across subject areas, supporting the possibility of deploying such methods in high-stakes contexts.
 These findings mitigate some of the concerns raised by prior work showing pervasive metacognitive deficits in LLMs applied to medical reasoning \parencite{griot2025large}.
 Using the same underlying medical reasoning dataset, we show that targeted fine-tuning can reduce some of these limitations.
 In particular, calibration and discrimination can be significantly improved through supervised fine-tuning, addressing the tendency towards expression of overconfidence by LLMs, which can be a major risk for clinical applications.
+The same qualitative pattern was obtained when metacognitive discrimination was evaluated using an information-theoretic measure of answer metainformation rather than AUC.
+This convergence is useful because AUC captures rank-order discrimination between correct and incorrect responses, whereas metainformation quantifies how much uncertainty about answer correctness is reduced by the model's confidence reports \parencite{Dayan2023,MeyenEtAl2025}.

 However, generalization across metacognitive tasks paints a more complex picture.
 Enhancing the model’s ability to assess its certainty about a single answer does not translate into a better ability to compare confidence across answers, and gains from pairwise training do not translate to improvements on the single-question confidence task.
 This bidirectional failure of transfer suggests that absolute estimation and relative ranking are learned as distinct routines rather than as interchangeable manifestations of a single uncertainty signal.